About Redbank Renaissance, Inc.

 The Redbank Valley area is located about 60 miles northeast of Pittsburgh, Pennsylvania.

 The Redbank Valley has a central tri-county location, about 20 miles from each of the county courthouses and hospitals of Clarion, Brookville in Jefferson County and Kittanning in Armstrong County.
 The downtown New Bethlehem area lies at the intersection of State Routes 28 and 66, with easy access to Interstate 80 via exits 64 and 78.
-The Redbank Valley offers business opportunities, great schools (Redbank Valley School District) and affordable housing.
+The Redbank Valley offers business opportunities, great schools (Redbank Valley School District), private preschools and kindergarten, affordable housing, a talented art community, direct access to an award winning 51-mile non-motorized rail trail and plenty of recreational opportunities.

 It encompasses the communities of: